 John School Reports and Program Evaluations

-- Evaluation of the San Francisco First Offender Prostitution Program (Full Report)
+- Shively et al., Abt Associates: Evaluation of the San Francisco First Offender Prostitution Program (Full Report)

-- Evaluation of the San Francisco First Offender Prostitution Program (Summary)
+- Shively et al., Abt Associates: Evaluation of the San Francisco First Offender Prostitution Program (Summary)

-- Evaluation of the Portland, OR John School Program: Monto, M.A., & Garcia, S. (2001).
+- Evaluation of the Portland, Oregon John School Program: Monto, M.A., & Garcia, S. (2001).
 Recidivism among the customers of female street prostitutes: Do intervention programs help?
 Western Criminology Review, 3(2).
-Available at: http://wcr.sonoma.edu/v3n2/monto.html

 - Summary of John School Programs, Report by the Chicago Alliance Against Sexual Exploitation: http://g.virbcdn.com/_f/files/2f/FileItem-149841-Johnsschoolreport.pdf